-"Compostable" means that an item or material is (1) accepted in San Francisco's available composting collection program as fully compostable, as determined by the Department of the Environment; (2) is listed, described, or referenced on the Department's website as compostable; and (3) as of January 1, 2020 is either certified compostable by the Biodegradable Product Institute or other third party recognized by the Department, or is a napkin, stirrer, splash stick, cocktail stick, toothpick, or utensil made entirely of Natural Fiber.
+"Compostable" means that an item or material is (1) accepted in San Francisco's available composting collection program as fully compostable, as determined by the Department of the Environment; (2) is listed, described, or referenced on the Department's website as compostable; and (3) is either certified compostable by the Biodegradable Product Institute or other third party recognized by the Department, or is a napkin, stirrer, splash stick, cocktail stick, toothpick, or utensil made entirely of Natural Fiber means material that can be broken down into, or otherwise become part of, usable compost (e.g., soil-conditioning material) in a safe and timely manner and as accepted in San Francisco's compostables collection program.
+"Compostable" also includes a plastic-like material if the material meets the ASTM Standard Specification for compostability and the product is labeled in accordance with California Public Resources Code Section 42357 et seq. and Department of the Environment regulations for easy identification of Compostable products meeting the ASTM Standard Specification for compostable plastics.